arey/java-object-mapper-benchmark/readme.md

 ## Contributing to benchmark

 Github is for social coding platform: if you want to add another mapping framework or optimize an existing one, we encourage contributions through pull requests from [forks of this repository](http://help.github.com/forking/).
 If you want to contribute code this way, please reference a GitHub ticket as well covering the specific issue you are addressing.
+To add a new mapper, please add a unit test that extends the `AbstractMapperTest` class and declare your mapper into the `MapperBenchmark` class.

 ## Data model